SymbioticLove/Mother/README.md

 The background variable "morality" will control many of the available options and branches, as well as myriad other factors.
 This game should ultimately provide many, many hours of satisfying reveals and twists that you either didn't expect or will not be able to reliably recreate.

-Each run through is it's own run, informed only by the knowledge of your previous attempts.
+Each run through is it's own, informed only by the knowledge of your previous attempts.
 To truly find everything this game has to offer should take 10s, if not hundreds, of playthroughs.

 If you'd like to run the game for yourself right now, you'll need to install Python and Pygame.
 Instructions can be found here -> https://chat.openai.com/share/ebf921f5-262c-4eb3-b896-d67c0a6cbeb2